Traditional Bengali and Punjabi Fusion Wedding

 - Enjoy the planning time.
 You will always cherish these memories.

 Don’t be stressed about the little things.
-No one else knows or cars about where those flowers and centerpieces go.
+No one else knows or cares about where those flowers and centerpieces go.

 Think about why you are there and who is with you.
 It will make the process easier and fun when you remind yourself what a special moment this is.
 I always visualized my Wedding day and Reception and it was like a movie in my head and I was able to bring that energy to the actual event days.
 It was like magic.